cxr00/Qoid.java/readme.md

 // Get the Bill from example.cxr/nestedregister.cxr
 Bill b = r2.getBill("nestedbill");

-// Get the Qoid in b
+// Get the Qoid in nestedbill.cxr
 Qoid q = b.get("Qoid1");

-// Get the specific Property in q
+// Get the specific Property of Qoid1
 Property p = q.get("tag2");

 // Set the Property's val to a new String